PyManic001x/saleos_flood/README.md

 Uses python3 and runs while loops inside different threads sending requests using requests module.
 You select the amount of threads.
-It uses fake_useragent module for changing headers of requests.
+It uses fake_useragent module for changing headers of each request.

 INSTALL